ukaea/PROCESS/documentation/proc-pages/eng-models/power-conversion-and-heat-dissipation-systems.md

     divertor heat is used for electricity generation.
   - If `secondary_cycle` = 2, the efficiency of the power generation cycle is input by the user.
   - If `secondary_cycle` = 3, a steam Rankine cycle is assumed.
-The secondary cycle thermal efficiency (`etath`) is calculated from the coolant outlet temperature using simple relations between temperature and efficiency[^1]:
+The secondary cycle thermal efficiency (`eta_thermal_electric`) is calculated from the coolant outlet temperature using simple relations between temperature and efficiency[^1]:

     $\begin{eqnarray*}